-It may not be possible for you to pay down your principal every month or even every year.
-Remember that almost all mortgage contracts will permit you to make additional payments to your principal at any time.
-Any time you get some unexpected money, you can use this rule to pay an additional one-time payment toward your mortgage principal.
+It may not be possible for you to pay more every month or even every year.
+But remember that most mortgages will allow you to make additional payments at any time.
+You can take advantage of this rule to pay extra on your principal when you come into extra money.

-If, for example, you were to receive a surprise windfall just a few years into your mortgage, paying several thousand dollars into your home's principal can significantly shorten the duration of your loan and save enormously on mortgage interest over the duration of the loan.
-For most loans, even a relatively small amount, paid early in the loan period, could offer huge savings in interest and length of the loan.
+If, for example, you receive a very large gift or tax refund just a few years into your mortgage, investing a few thousand dollars into your mortgage principal can significantly shorten the period of your loan and save a huge amount on interest over the duration of the loan.
+Unless the loan is quite large, even a few thousand dollars applied early in the loan period can produce huge benefits over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.